CP-Island-Localhost-Server/CP-Island-Project/RecolorTemplates/README.md

-Open the .xcf file in Gimp and you will be able to recolor the Duck Tube.
+Open the .xcf file in Gimp and you will be able to recolor the template of your choice.